JustHollow/vast-builder/README.md

 As XML is a tree, in this API:

-- when you "attach" an element to another, you move on the new child a level lower
+- when you **"attach"** an element to another, you move on the new child a level lower
-- when you "add" an elementto another, you stay on the current object on the same level
+- when you **"add"** an element to another, you stay on the current object on the same level

 Here is a demo with helping indentation :